 Facebook Pixel SRNA | Western Kentucky University

-State Registered Nursing Assistant (SRNA)
+State Registered Nurse Aide (SRNA)

 One of the requirements to any professional health program (medical school, physician assistant programs, etc.) is experience in the healthcare field.
 One way of acquiring direct patient care is to work as a SRNA or nurse aide.
 AHEC's SRNA course prepares students for the state exam.
 Once a student passes the state exam, they can begin working as a SRNA in the long-term care or hospital setting.